optimove-tech/Optimail/README.md

 b.
 The white label link is not pointing at sendgrid.net any longer
 c.
 The white label link domain is terminating is an SSL connection correctly

+#### Why is this happening now?
+We were able to successfully click through on links for months and then all of a sudden we’re having this privacy issue?

+Factors outside of Optimail and SendGrid continually change.
+These include browser settings and configurations, inbox preferences and settings, firewalls, devices and more.
+While it’s not atypical to see HTTPS links work _sometimes_, it’s unlikely that they’ll consistently work all the time.
+And moreover, if we see an increase in errors overall or – like I’m noticing now, a global increase across more than 1 client account, it’s fair to say that their functionality isn’t reliable.
+In that case, the recommendation is to utilize SSL click tracking.